 I have written about external leading indicators or rather External Predictive Indicators (EPIs) elsewhere.
 However, just to summarise, they are indicators in the external environment that things are changing that might affect your strategy or how you work.

-For instance, competitor moves, legislation changes affecting your industry or
+For instance, competitor moves, legislation changes affecting your industry or economic changes.

 In fourth generation strategic balanced scorecard terms, these leading indicators are in the external perspective, informing the strategic discussions and asking questions about whether the strategy needs to be refined or changed.